slopezpereyra/slopezpereyra.github.io/_posts/2025-03-19-JamesTruth.md

 *Against method*) and $(b)$ pernicious to their lives.
 Are the flames which extinguished Bruno's life a refutation of his theses?

-Many examples such as these one come to mind.
+Many examples such as these ones come to mind.
 James' theory of truth is unsatisfactory.
 Necessary reference to both a subject and a certain (rather undefined) kind of utility makes reasonable debate almost impossible.